benetech/martus.martus-build/BuildFiles/Documents/README.txt

   on display of those languages when installing Martus.

-M. Changes from version 2.0 to version 2.0.1
+O. Changes from version 2.0 to version 2.0.1

 - Added a horizontal scroll-bar for custom field grids that are wider than the screen width.